yvrxbt/vertex-ob/README.md

 ## Contact

-For any inquiries or suggestions regarding the project, feel free to contact Lhava at sam@lhava.io or ata@lhava.io.
+For any inquiries regarding the project, feel free to send questions to tech@lhava.io.